-The TPS61187 has auto-phase-shifted PWM dimming control with the PWM control interface.
+The TPS61183 has programmable PWM dimming control with the PWM control interface.

-The internal decoder block detects duty information from the input PWM signal, saves it in an eight bit register and delivers it to the output PWM dimming control circuit.
+The internal decoder block detects duty cycle information from the input PWM signal, saves it in an eight bit register and delivers it to the output PWM dimming control circuit.
 The output PWM dimming control circuit turns on/off six output current sinks at the PWM frequency set by RFPWM and the duty cycle from the decoder block.

-The TPS61187 also has direct PWM dimming control with the PWM control interface.
+The TPS61183 also has direct PWM dimming control with the PWM control interface.
 In direct PWM mode, each current sink turns on/off at the same frequency and duty cycle as the input PWM signal.
-See the Mode Selection - Phase-Shift PWM Or Direct PWM Dimming for dimming mode selection.
+See Mode Selection - Programmable PWM Dimming or Direct PWM Dimming for dimming mode selection.

-When in phase-shifted PWM mode, TI recommends insertion of a series resistor of 10 k $\Omega$ to 20 k $\Omega$ value close to the PWMIN pin.
+When in programmable PWM mode, TI recommends inserting a series resistor of $10-k\Omega$ to $20-k\Omega$ value close to PWMIN pin.
 This resistor together with an internal capacitor forms a low pass R-C filter with 30-ns to 60-ns time constant.
 This prevents possible high frequency noises being coupled into the input PWM signal and causing interference to the internal duty cycle decoding circuit.
 However, it is not necessary for direct PWM mode because the duty cycle decoding circuit is disabled during the direct PWM mode.